MostAwesomeDude/construct/docs/transition29.rst

 String* classes apply global encoding during ctor (not during parsing and building)

-String* classes (all of them) support UTF16 UTF32 encodings, but String CString dropped some parameters
+String* classes (all of them) support UTF16 UTF32 encodings, but String CString dropped some parameters and support only encodings explicitly listed in `possiblestringencodings`

-Enum FlagsEnum can merge labels from IntEnum IntFlag (enum module), but dropped `default` parameter
+Enum FlagsEnum can merge labels from IntEnum IntFlag (enum34 module), but dropped `default` parameter

 Enum FlagsEnum can build from integers and labels (see `this page <https://construct.readthedocs.io/en/latest/advanced.html#mappings>`_)